quillstuds/perch-valet-driver/README.md

 Perch CMS seems to run fine in Laravel Valet, except that Perch can't validate your license on a Valet domain.
 This driver fixes that by setting `$_SERVER['SERVER_NAME']` correctly.

-To install add this file to the '/Users/_your-user-name_/.valet/Drivers' folder.
+To install, add this file to the '/Users/_your-user-name_/.valet/Drivers' folder.

 If you're running an older version of Perch you will need to upgrade for this to work - Perch 2.8 wouldn't work so I assume anything lower will also need to be upgraded.